zipivir/payment-gateway-simulation/Scala/README.md

 ### Start sbt:

-On OSX or Linux systems, enter ./sbt
+- On OSX or Linux systems, enter `./sbt`
-On Windows systems, enter sbt.bat.
+- On Windows systems, enter `sbt.bat`.

 When you run sbt, it downloads project dependencies.
-The > prompt indicates that sbt is running in interactive mode.
+The `>` prompt indicates that sbt is running in interactive mode.

-At the sbt prompt, enter reStart.
+At the sbt prompt, enter `reStart`.

 sbt builds the project, starts an Akka HTTP server, and runs the example application.